KarynaMisnik/Javascript-notes/README.md

 **Modulus %**

 The modulus operator **%** in JavaScript returns the <ins>remainder</ins> of a division.
 It’s useful for checking even/odd numbers, looping patterns, and cyclic behaviors.
-If the remainder is <code>0</code>, the dividend is perfectly divisible by the divisor.<br>
+If the remainder is <code>0</code>, the dividend is perfectly divisible by the divisor.

 ```js
 let studentsScore = 6;